AndrewW129/capstone-recipez/README.md

 ## Contributing

-We welcome contributions to improve RecipEz.
+I welcome contributions to improve RecipEz.
 To contribute, please follow these guidelines:

 - Fork the repository.
 - Create a new branch.